laravel-modules/module-generator/README.md

 ```php
 $generator->publish(__DIR__.'/../stubs', base_path('app'));
 ```
-You can also replace published file names using the third and forth arguments `$fileNameReplacement` and `$fileContentReplacement` by adding array of [search => replacement]
+You can also replace published file names using the third and forth arguments `$filesNameReplacement` and `$filesContentReplacement` by adding array of [search => replacement]

 Example of crud module generator: